prrao87/lancedb-study/README.md

-# LanceDB: A study on full-text, SQL and vector search performance
+# LanceDB benchmark: Full-text and vector search performance

-[LanceDB](https://github.com/lancedb/lancedb) is an embedded (serverless), developer-friendly and open source vector DB that serves as an alternative to a host of client-server vector DBs currently in the market.
-Some key features about LanceDB that make it extremely interesting are listed below, among many others listed on their GitHub repo.
+[LanceDB](https://github.com/lancedb/lancedb) is an open source, embedded and developer-friendly vector database.
+Some key features about LanceDB that make it extremely valuable are listed below, among many others listed on their GitHub repo.

 * Incredibly lightweight (no DB servers to manage), because it runs entirely in-process with the application
 * Extremely scalable from development to production